earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api05-get-data-api-r.md

 <div class="notice--success" markdown="1">
 <i class="fa fa-lightbulb-o" aria-hidden="true"></i> **Data Tip:** The `getForm()`
 is another way to access API driven data.
-We are not going to cover this in this class however it is a good option that results in code that is a bit cleaner given the various parameters are passed to the function via argument like syntax.
+You are not going to learn this in this class however it is a good option that results in code that is a bit cleaner given the various parameters are passed to the function via argument like syntax.